This London hotel is offering guests a well-being experience in a beautiful interior designed sanctuary

 See: 4 steps to creating a Michelin-worthy dining room atmosphere at home

-Discover more about the new well-being spaces and reserve your place on The Mandrake website (opens in new tab).
+Discover more about the new well-being spaces and reserve your place on The Mandrake website.
 This also leads to more information about The Jurema restaurant.

 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
-During her BA in English Literature and Creative Writing, she gained writing experience in the US while studying in New York.
+During her BA in English Literature and Creative Writing, she gained writing experience in the US whilst studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.
-She currently lives in London with her antique typewriter and expansive collection of houseplants.